ComparativeGenomicsToolkit/cactus/doc/mc-paper/fly/README.md

 snakemake --cores 8 -p decompose_pangenome
 ```

-This will create one file for each sample/assembly in the pangenome: `<SAMPLE>.decomposed.svs.rds`
+This will create one file for each sample/assembly in the pangenome: `svs/<SAMPLE>.<GRAPH>.decomposed.svs.rds`

 ---